 A closer look at our ownership figures suggests that the top 12 shareholders have a combined ownership of 51% implying that no single shareholder has a majority.

 Researching institutional ownership is a good way to gauge and filter a stock's expected performance.
 The same can be achieved by studying analyst sentiments.
 There is a little analyst coverage of the stock, but not much.
 So there is room for it to gain more coverage.

 The definition of company insiders can be subjective and does vary between jurisdictions.
 Our data reflects individual insiders, capturing board members at the very least.
 Company management run the business, but the CEO will answer to the board, even if he or she is a member of it.

 I generally consider insider ownership to be a good thing.
 However, on some occasions it makes it more difficult for other shareholders to hold the board accountable for decisions.

 Our information suggests that insiders maintain a significant holding in Harvard Bioscience, Inc..
 Insiders own US$19m worth of shares in the US$152m company.
 It is great to see insiders so invested in the business.
 It might be worth checking if those insiders have been buying recently.

 General Public Ownership

-The general public holds a 19% stake in Harvard Bioscience.
+The general public, who are usually individual investors, hold a 18% stake in Harvard Bioscience.
 While this group can't necessarily call the shots, it can certainly have a real influence on how the company is run.